pyscf/pyscf.github.io/source/user/mcscf.rst

   mycas.kernel(my_custom_mos)

-CI coefficient from previous or related calculations can also be passed as an initial guess to expedite a calculation:
+CI coefficients from a previous calculation can also be passed as an initial guess to expedite the calculation:

 .. code-block:: python
   mycas = mcscf.CASSCF(myhf, 8, 8)